 Croatianprince, commander

-Englishred earth, made from the ground
+Englishred earth, ground

 Hebrewto carry, to endure